 Abstract

-I argue that the new Law of Functional Information Increase, proposed by Michael L. Wong, Robert Hazen, and collaborators, belongs to a theory I developed called the Law of the Systemic Functional Level, because information needs matter and energy to be generated, stored, transmitted, and processed.
-The Law of Functional Information Increase is the effect; the Systemic Functional Level is the cause.
+I argue that the new Law of Increasing Functional Information (LIFI), proposed by Michael L. Wong, Robert Hazen, and collaborators, belong to a theory I developed, called the Systemic Functional Level Theory (SFLT), because information requires matter and energy to be generated, stored, transmitted, and processed.
+Increasing Functional Information is the effect; the Systemic Functional Level (SFL) is the cause.
 The universe tends to organize systems where matter and energy are shaped by information to ensure persistence.
 The Systemic Functional Level is a measure or degree of a system's functioning in terms of increasing complexity, given by the combination of matter, energy, and information.
 The amount of information generated, stored, transmitted, and processed by the system has a greater "weight" than the other two "variables".
-For example, we have less mass than a lion, we expend less energy, but the amount of information we process, due to our brain, causes the Systemic Functional Level (SFL) to be higher.
+For example, we have less mass than a lion, we expend less energy, but the amount of information we process, due to our brain, causes the Systemic Functional Level to be higher.
 Since we are dealing with complex systems, it is impossible to express all of this in formulas, but it would be something like mass x energy x information; and it may be different.
-If the SFL increases, the Functional Information also increases, being dependent on it.
+If the Systemic Functional Level increases, functional information also increases, being dependent on it.

-Keywords: Law of Increase of Functional Information, LIFI, Michael L. Wong, Systemic Functional Level Theory, TLFS, Energy, Matter, Information
+Keywords: Law of Increase in Functional Information, LIFI, Michael L. Wong, Systemic Functional Level, SFL, Systemic Functional Level Theory, SFLT, Argos Arruda Pinto, Energy, Matter, Information.

 1. Introduction